Own-Data-Privateer/hoardy-web/README.md

 "If it is on the Internet, it is on Internet forever\!" they said.
 "Everything will have a RESTful API\!" they said.
+"Semantic Web will allow arbitrarily complex queries spanning multiple data sources\!" they said.
 **They lied\!**

 Things vanish from the Internet, and from [Wayback Machine](https://web.archive.org/), all the time.

 A lot of useful stuff never got RESTful APIs, those RESTful APIs that exists are frequently buggy, you'll probably have to scrape data from `HTML`s anyway.

-"Semantic Web will allow arbitrarily complex queries spanning multiple data sources\!" they said.
-Well, 25 years later ("RDF Model and Syntax Specification" was published in 1999), almost no progress there, the most commonly used subset of RDF does what indexing systems in 1970s did, but less efficiently and with a worse UI.
+As to the RDF, well, 25 years later ("RDF Model and Syntax Specification" was published in 1999), almost no progress there, the most commonly used subset of RDF does what indexing systems in 1970s did, but less efficiently and with a worse UI.

 Meanwhile, `Hoardy-Web` provides tools to help with all of the above.